frederickemerson/Lumina/README.md

 ## Features

-- **Encrypted Storage**: Memories are encrypted using Lit Protocol before being stored on Walrus decentralized storage
+- **Encrypted Storage**: Memories are encrypted using Seal Protocol before being stored on Walrus decentralized storage
 - **Time-Locked Capsules**: Set a future date when your memory will unlock
 - **Manual Unlock**: Instant access to your memories anytime
 - **Inheritance**: Configure inheritance policies so loved ones can access your memories if you become inactive